Abilene Prairie Dogs: North American League (2012)

 It was announced on January 31, 2012 that the Abilene Prairie Dogs would return to play in June 2012 as a part of the southern division of the North American Baseball League.
 Their home field would be Walt Driggers Field, on the campus of McMurry University, in Abilene.
 The Prairie Dogs went 34-53 and did not play their last eight games (all on the road) as they struggled with financial and attendance issues.
 The club announced in early 2013 that they would not return but hoped to play in 2014.
+They did not.